-Our massage specialists use a particular method with the stainless steel Graston technique tools for our clients.
+Our clinicians use a particular method with the stainless steel Graston technique tools for our clients.
 We use a cross-friction massage that goes against the grain of the scar tissue.
 The Graston technique specialist will then recreate trauma to the affected area to increase blood flow in and around the area to help healing the affected soft tissues.

 What is the Purpose of Graston Technique?

 It is typical that any physical therapy service’s main goal is to reduce the pain that the patient is experiencing.
 Another purpose that the Graston technique serves is to improve function in our patients.
 The first thing we want to accomplish using the Graston technique is to break down the scar tissue and fascia restrictions that were caused by trauma to the soft tissue.
 We will also reduce restrictions by stretching connective tissue to rearrange the soft tissue being treated.
 Graston technique will promote a better healing environment for the scar tissue that was initially injured.